sionit1337/sigma-bot/README.md

 - [ ] Math command (without eval() and with `math` module support)
 - [x] Add fields to moderation commands
 - [ ] Warn system (more likely than the music cog)
+- [ ] Launcher (wanna start simple but in future make update check)